 • an IK has high volume but runs low pressure (3 chambers of 50–160 litres @ ~3psi).
 Drop-stitch has less volume but runs much more pressure.

-That’s up to five times more volume in an IK but at a tenth of the pressure.
+That’s up to five times more volume in an IK, but at a tenth of the pressure.
 I would guess the swept volume of my better-than-average car pump (left) is 3–5cc.
-My Bravo RED 4 barrel pump is 2 x 2000cc (it pumps on the up and the down stroke).
+My Bravo RED 4 barrel pump is 2 x 2000cc (it pumps on the up and the down strokes).

 Even if my 12-volt compressor whizzes along at 1001rpm, it will still take a long, long time to fill a 160-litre IK floor.
 But for a fiver, I thought I’d prove myself right.

-The easiest way was to pump my Seawave’s floor to the point the PRV purged at about 3psi.
-The actual psi is immaterial but it’s consistant.
+The easiest way was to pump up my Seawave’s floor to the point the PRV purged at about 3psi.
+The actual psi is immaterial but it’s consistent.

 No surprise: it took less than a minute to pump up the 160-litre floor with the barrel.
 With my car tyre pump it took over 7 minutes.

 And if you want say 4psi in the sides, or a 10psi drop-stitch boat, the duration of the tyre pump (or effort with the barrel pump) rises exponentially.
 It will take forever with the car pump adapter and I think the tyre pump would auto shut-off or burn-out before it reached anywhere near 10psi.

 I looked into rechargable or D-cell battery or mains/car electric pumps like above.
 They go on amazon from just £9.99, or even less for mains only or 4 x D-cell battery.
 These may be great for pool toys, air beds and other low-pressure items like slackrafts which just need a shape, not rigidity.

 The Pumteck (left; £15) claims an obscure pressure rating of 4.5 kPa which sounds impressive but translates to just 0.65 psi or 0.045 bar.
 That is slackraft pressure; there is no worthwhile IK that runs such a low psi.